calimero-network/core/crates/server/README.md

 - Mutate

 #### Query Method
-The `Query` method retrieves data from the applications running on the node.
+The `Query` method retrieves data from the application in participating context.
 For instance, in the Only Peers forum application, posts and comments stored in the application's storage can be queried using the JSON-RPC interface.
 This enables users to fetch and display content from the forum.

 #### Mutate Method
-The `Mutate` method allows modification of the application's data.
+The `Mutate` method allows modification of the application's data in participating context.
 For example, in the Only Peers forum application, users can create new posts or comments.
 The Mutate method updates the application's storage with these new entries, facilitating dynamic content creation and interaction within the application.

 ### 3. Websocket

-The WebSocket is used for subscribing to and unsubscribing from certain contexts within the Node Server.
+The WebSocket is used for subscribing to and unsubscribing from certain context running in the Node Server.
 Defined handlers manage subscription states for WebSocket connections, allowing clients to receive updates about specific contexts they are interested in.
-WebSocket handlers are essential for managing real-time, context-specific subscriptions within the Node Server.
-They allow clients to dynamically subscribe to and unsubscribe from updates about various application contexts, enhancing the interactivity and responsiveness of the P2P application.
+WebSocket handlers are essential for managing real-time subscriptions within the Node Server.
+They allow clients to dynamically subscribe to and unsubscribe from updates about various application contexts.

 #### Subscription Handling: